 12

-Rated R+, Interspecies Reviewers is clearly intended for mature audiences and has drawn attention—and controversy—for its explicit content.
-Many critics have even labeled it as bordering on hentai.
+Rated R+, Interspecies Reviewers is strictly for mature audiences, having sparked both acclaim and controversy for its explicit content.
+Some have even debated whether it stretches the line separating ecchi from hentai.

-Despite this, it has garnered a passionate fanbase, especially among male viewers, who embrace its overt fan service and boundary-pushing humor.
+Nevertheless, it has cultivated a dedicated following, particularly among male viewers who appreciate its forthright fan service and provocative humor.

 ActionEcchiFantasy